arcus/education_modules/docs/faq.md

 <summary><strong>Can DART teach me ____?</strong></summary>
 DART teaches data science skills with a strong emphasis on free, open source software.
 The principles of data cleaning and preparation we teach are useful regardless of what software you use, but we only provide specific coding instruction in open source languages.

 The best way to find out if we teach a particular topic is to take a look at our offerings in the category you are interested in.
-You can explore all modules DART offers through the <a href="">list of DART modules on this website</a> or the <a href="https://learn.arcus.chop.edu">prototype module discovery application</a>.
+You can explore all modules DART offers through the <a href="https://arcus.github.io/education_modules/list_of_modules">list of DART modules on this website</a> or the <a href="https://learn.arcus.chop.edu">prototype module discovery application</a>.
 </details>

 <details>
 <summary><strong>I'm a complete novice, is DART for me?</strong></summary>
 Yes!
 We have materials that are designed to get you started even if you have never even thought of giving data science or coding a try.
-Take a look at the <a href="">Suggested Learning Pathways</a> and pick one that meets your needs.
+Take a look at the <a href="https://arcus.github.io/education_modules/example_pathways">Suggested Learning Pathways</a> and pick one that meets your needs.
 </details>

 <details>
 <summary><strong>I already have some experience with data science or coding, can DART help me improve my skills?</strong></summary>
 The best way to find out is to take a look at our offerings in the category you are interested in.
-You can explore all modules DART offers through the <a href="">list of DART modules on this website</a> or the <a href="https://learn.arcus.chop.edu">prototype module discovery application</a>.
+You can explore all modules DART offers through the <a href="https://arcus.github.io/education_modules/list_of_modules">list of DART modules on this website</a> or the <a href="https://learn.arcus.chop.edu">prototype module discovery application</a>.
 </details>

 <details>
 <summary><strong>Why don't you teach ____?</strong></summary>
 If we don't have materials on a topic you want to learn, there are a couple of possibilities.
 It may be that the topic is outside the scope of the DART project, for example Excel and Stata are proprietary programs.
 Another possibility is that we plan to offer materials on that topic, but haven't yet developed them.
-You can see <a href="">which modules are actively under development on our GitHub project page</a>.
+You can see <a href="https://github.com/orgs/arcus/projects/25">which modules are actively under development on our GitHub project page</a>.
 A third possibility is that we have not yet found a subject matter expert to contribute materials on that topic.
 Please reach out if you would be willing to share your expertise by contributing to DART!
 </details>

 ## Can I use DART in my lab or classroom?